-- Basic assets to make you familiar with tour creation interface
+- Step 1 - become familiar with tour creation interface

-- Advanced assets to make you familiar with our tools for 3d max
+- Step 2 - become familiar with our tools for 3d max to create assets

 Start with downloading the asset package.
 Basic package contain final assets you can use as a reference or upload to the site as is:

 - optional .txt file with image coordinates